bgamari/ghc-wiki-import/commentary/compiler/new-code-gen/cleanup.md

 - Remove live-var and CAF lists from `StgSyn`, and then clean up `CoreToStg`

-- Remove the SRT pass in `simplStg/SRT.lhs`
+- DONE Remove the SRT pass in `simplStg/SRT.lhs`

 - remove RET\_DYN from the RTS

-- remove `-fnew-codegen`, related `HscMain` bits and the `CodeGen` module.
+- DONE remove `-fnew-codegen`, related `HscMain` bits and the `CodeGen` module.

-- remove `CmmOpt.cmmMiniInline`, it is not used any more
+- DONE remove `CmmOpt.cmmMiniInline`, it is not used any more

 - Fix the layering: `cmm` modules should not depend on `codeGen/StgCmm*`